emann615/Wireshark-Challenge-Carnage/README.md

 ### Q12) What is the domain name of the second Cobalt Strike server IP?
 You may use VirusTotal to confirm if it's the Cobalt Strike server.

-I can repeat the steps in the previous question to find the domain using the following filter: `dns.a==185.125.204.174`
+I repeated the steps in the previous question to find the domain name of the second server using the following filter: `dns.a==185.125.204.174`

 <img src="https://github.com/emann615/emann615/assets/117882385/48d0c3ee-9ae8-4366-aaf0-bd079a19cb84" height="100%" width="100%"/>
 </br>